RumenDamyanov/php-assets/README.md

 - Add, order, and output CSS, LESS, and JS assets from PHP
 - Cache busting (file or function based)
 - Environment and domain support
-- Laravel and Symfony integration via adapters
+- Works directly with Laravel, Symfony, and any PHP framework
+- No special configuration or adapters required
 - 100% test coverage, static analysis, and CI

 ---